leiyaocui/dropbox_downloader/README.md

 ```shell
 pip install dropbox
 ```
-2. Get an access token from this [link](https://www.dropbox.com/developers/apps).
+2. Get the app key and the app secret from this [link](https://www.dropbox.com/developers/apps).

 # Usage
 ```shell